SpencerTSmith/Heraclitus/README.md

 # Fix Soon:
-- Better render pass state tracking... maybe push and pop GL state procs?
-Since we are caching them we'll be able to check those calls and not do em if not necessary
+- Immediate rendering system needs rework, immediate_begin should only be called by user code, not internally unless absolutely nessecary...
+    - Will simplify internals, and make it easier to add functionality without changing every single immediate call
 - UI layout system, draw call collection
-- Split shadow-casting point lights and non-shadow-casting lights... this can just be a bool... but should be separate arrays in the global frame uniform
 - More AZDO:
     - Multi-draw indirect
         - Try with just doing so for models with multiple mesh primitives... looks simple to do before doing next step
     - Put all normal geometry into one vertex buffer, both for locality reasons and to allow for big multi-draw-indirect
-- Cache calculated world AABB's, have dirty flag if world transform has changed and need to recalc
+- Cache calculated world AABB's, have dirty flag if world transform has changed and need to recalculate
 - Switch fully to PBR lighting model
 - Add interaction to Editor gizmos
 - Sort of just normalizing vectors everywhere, almost certainly redundantly... profile and find out if this is significant enough to fix